redphx/better-xcloud/README.md

     - [Dev version](https://github.com/redphx/better-xcloud/raw/main/better-xcloud.user.js)
 4. Refresh [xCloud web page](https://www.xbox.com/play/).
 5. Click on the new "SERVER NAME" button next to your profile picture to adjust settings.
-6. Optional but recommended: change your browser's User-Agent.
-Check the [User-Agent section](#user-agent) below for more info.
-7. Don't forget to enable auto updating for the script in Tampermonkey.
+6. Don't forget to enable auto updating for the script in Tampermonkey.

 To update manually, just install the script again (you won't lose your settings).